LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Reading/Outliers/README.md

 * There's no time unwinding underlying meaning of what others said.
 Speaker(generally take obligations in western) should speak up clearly and receivers(generally take obligations to unwind speakers' words) should not unwind meanings.
 * Those who are stuck in culture traps should be taken out and re-normed.
 * It is one thing to learn that in a classroom, and quite another to actually do it in the air.

+### Rice Paddies and Math tests
+Background: rice paddies is a complex system of dikes and has to be built(not opened up) around the field.
+Factors like trade-off between yield and how quickly it grew, how well it did in times of drought, how it fared in poor soil offer a slight difference to choose from.
+* Number-naming system is different in Western and Asian languages where the one in English is highly irregular, and the one in Asia is more logical.
+It helps asian students to learn faster.
+Then enjoy maths -> work harder -> have more classes -> more willing to do homework -> virtuous circle.
+* Being good at maths or not is rooted in a group's culture(legacy), doing nothing with IQ level.
+* A comparison between diligent peasants in China who work 3,000 hours a year and !Kung men and Europe men.
+* The life of a rice farmer, like the garment in NY that Jewish did, is meaningful
+  * There's a clear relationship between effort and reward, work more, get more.
+  * Complex
+  * Autonomous that the social system in EU was not likely supporting(low-paid slaves), Chinese peasants paid fixed rent fee regardless of harvest. -> did good + extra income
+* Example of a nurse spending 22 minutes on a math problem, persisting and figuring it out eventually.
+  * Success = persistence + doggedness + willingness to make sense of something
+* Cultural legacy shaped traits that affect a lot.